 More about Gaston here.

-The international activities within the New Humanism project are done in cooperation with a number of cool people:
+The activities within the New Humanism project are done in cooperation with the following cool people:

 Shamina de Gonzaga is the Executive Director and Main Representative to the UN of the World Council of Peoples for the United Nations (WCPUN), a not-for-profit organization dedicated to facilitating partnerships across sectors that promote awareness and implementation of the UN’s goals, and Editor-in Chief of Centerpoint Now, a WCPUN publication.
 She is the co-founder of What Moves You?, an educational media collaborative with projects including the “Indocumentales/ Undocumentaries” traveling documentary film and dialogue series on Mexico-US immigration, and the “Global Voices” traveling exhibit on the Millennium Development Goals.
 Formerly Special Adviser on NGO relations in the Office of the President of the United Nations General Assembly for GA Presidents Jan Eliasson of Sweden, Sheikha Haya Al Khalifa of Bahrain, and Srgjan Kerim of the Former Yugoslav Republic of Macedonia, she has worked with non-governmental organizations since 1996, and was the Chair of the 61st Annual Conference of NGOs associated to the UN Department of Public Information, “Reaffirming Human Rights for All,” marking the 60th anniversary of the Universal Declaration of Human Rights (UNESCO, Paris).
 She co-authored with Michaela Walsh, the publication Founding a Movement: Women’s World Banking 1975-1990 and holds a Master and Bachelor of Arts in Romance Languages from the University of Pennsylvania.